MicrosoftDocs/azure-management-docs/articles/copilot/deploy-vms-effectively.md

 ### VM size examples

 Ask "**Help me choose a size for my VM,**", or select the **Help me choose the right VM size for my workload** button near the top of the pane.
 Microsoft Copilot in Azure asks for some more information to help it determine the best options.

 :::image type="content" source="media/deploy-vms-effectively/vm-choose-size.png" lightbox="media/deploy-vms-effectively/vm-choose-size.png" alt-text="Screenshot showing Microsoft Copilot in Azure asking for details to help determine the appropriate VM size.":::

-After that, it presents some options and lets you choose which recommended size to use for your VM.
+After that, Copilot in Azure presents some options and lets you choose which of the recommended sizes to use for your VM.

 :::image type="content" source="media/deploy-vms-effectively/vm-choose-size-options.png" alt-text="Screenshot showing Microsoft Copilot in Azure providing size recommendations for a VM.":::